 Vanishingly few decisions have found a due process violation for government intrusion into the attorney client relationship.
 The few cases generally involved nefarious government conduct, such as infiltrating a defense lawyer's office.
 And in the lion's share of cases, courts treat these due process claims with suspicion.
 For our part, we have never found a Fifth Amendment violation on this ground.
 And we recently expressed our skepticism about the continued vitality of the "outrageous government conduct" defense, of which these claims are thought to be a subspecies.

 Even if this deliberate-intrusion concept could form the basis of a due process claim, the Gaetanos still would not prevail.
 Such claims require an ongoing, personal attorney-client relationship.
 That's not something the Gaetanos and Goodman have.
 Such claims also require a deliberate intrusion.
 But that's not what happened.
 The government never requested privileged information from Goodman.
 Such claims also require actual and substantial prejudice.
 But the Gaetanos seek relief outside the context of any enforcement proceeding, and they offer no explanation why the ordinary remedy—suppressing privileged evidence—would fail to protect them.
-No Fifth Amendment danger lurks.
+No Fifth Amendment danger lurks.3.
+The Court rejected a claim under § 7525, noting that the privilege could be raised only to prevent compelled production of privileged information, but cannot be used to stop extrajudicial communications unrelated to proceedings before a court.

 4. The Williams Packing exception to the AIA § 7421(a) prohibition of injunctions did not apply.
 The Court said (cleaned up):